-If traces of burned marks remain on nonstick coatings, fill the pan with cold water and three tablespoons of salt.
+If traces of burned marks remain on nonstick coatings like ceramic cookware, fill the pan with cold water and three tablespoons of salt.
 Let the pan soak overnight and then slowly bring the solution to a boil.
 Wash the pan as usual.

 Perfect Your Clean Dishes Drying